 - Call the local police by dialing 911 to report the incident and obtain immediate help with safety concerns.

 - Contact the consular section of the U.S. Embassy for assistance.
-The ACS Unit can be reached during working hours at +501 822-4011.
-(In emergency circumstances, an Embassy Duty Officer can be reached after hours and on weekends by calling +501 610-5030.)
+The ACS Unit can be reached during working hours or after hour and weekends in case of an emergency at +501 822-4011.

 Consular personnel are familiar with local government agencies and resources.
 They can help American crime victims with issues such as: